Manuelshub/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - `0-RSA_public_key.pub`: In this file contains the public key of my RSA key pair that I created for this task.

-- `1-for_best_school`: This bash script displays Best School 10 times.
+- `1-for_best_school`: This bash script displays "Best School" 10 times, using for loop.

+- `2-while_best_school`: This bash script displays "Best School" 10 times using while loop.

 ## Usage